HNLMS Bloys van Treslong

 HNLMS Bloys van Treslong (F824) (Hr.Ms.
 Bloys van Treslong) was a frigate of the Kortenaer class.
-The ship was in service with the Royal Netherlands Navy from 1982 to 2003.
-The frigate was named after Dutch naval hero Willem Bloys van Treslong.
-The ship's radio call sign was "PADG".
+The ship was in service with the Royal Netherlands Navy from 1982-2003.
+She was named after Dutch naval hero Willem Bloys van Treslong, and the ship's radio call sign was "PADG".

 Dutch service history

 HNLMS Bloys van Treslong was built at Wilton-Fijenoord in Schiedam.
-The keel laying took place on 5 May 1978 and the launching on 15 November 1980.
+The keel laying took place on 5 May 1978, and she was launched on 15 November 1980.
 The ship was put into service on 25 November 1982.

 In 1993, the ship served as station ship in the West Indies.
-In this period, she was sent to Haiti in support of the United Nations peace mission Support Democracy.
+During this period, she was sent to Haiti in support of the United Nations peace mission Support Democracy.